 If you are based in Sheffield then you can visit the Sheffield council website and take a look at the TPO map which indicates all of the orders in Sheffield:

 If you are still unsure then you can contact the council on the numbers given in the above link.

 If you are not based in Sheffield then the government gives a good link and search facility to find the appropriate council information for you: https://www.gov.uk/apply-work-on-protected-tree

 If your tree is protected then you can either apply for permission to carry out work or ask a local tree surgeon to apply on your behalf.
 This can be helpful as they can state the correct terminology when stating which work needs carrying out and why.
+There can often be a more favourable response if the tree surgeon, applies for you.
 Here at Silver Oak we regularly apply on behalf of our customers and it is a free service.